Lunawa-Elections/ee769-project/frontend-app/README.md

 ## Conclusion
 This documentation serves as a guide for understanding the roles and responsibilities of various components in the Android application.
 It ensures that developers and new contributors can quickly comprehend and integrate with the existing codebase.

-## Usage

-Interact with the API using standard HTTP methods through tools like curl, Postman, or your browser to test and use the provided endpoints.

 ## Contributing

 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.